tis-starlight/tis-starlight.github.io/_posts/2023-09-09-creating-github-pages.md

 ### Float to left

 ![Desktop View](/assets/img/posts/placeholder.PNG){: width="972" height="589" .w-50 .left lqip="data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAwAAAAHCAMAAAALbFwWAAAAIGNIUk0AAHomAACAhAAA+gAAAIDoAAB1MAAA6mAAADqYAAAXcJy6UTwAAACxUExURaGhoaampq2trbq6ur+/v7u7u9/f38nJyaqqqrKysrCwsK+vr6CgoKWlpaurq7GxsbOzs7y8vMzMzLe3t6ysrK6urqinqKuqq6enp5mZmZSTlIGBgYaGho+Pj4qKim9vb3Nzc1xcXFdXV1FRUXZ2dnp6emNjY1ZWVlJSUk9PT0dHR0JCQjc3NzY2Nj09PT8/Pzs7Ozo6OjU1NTIyMhwcHB4eHhsbGxoaGhkZGRgYGP///0LpJfUAAAABYktHRDpOCcT6AAAAB3RJTUUH5wkIFR8Yy+o8VwAAAGFJREFUCNdjYGBkYmZhZWPn4OTiZmDg4eHh5eMXEBRiEWYQEeXmEGNk5OUVZ+JjkJCUYmKSlpGRlZNXYFBUUlZRVVNX19DU0mbQ0dXT1zcwNNDRNTJmMDE1MzM3A2ILS0sACHYJGO1mhrMAAAAldEVYdGRhdGU6Y3JlYXRlADIwMjMtMDktMDhUMjE6MzE6MjQrMDA6MDBkBvpZAAAAJXRFWHRkYXRlOm1vZGlmeQAyMDIzLTA5LTA4VDIxOjMxOjI0KzAwOjAwFVtC5QAAACh0RVh0ZGF0ZTp0aW1lc3RhbXAAMjAyMy0wOS0wOFQyMTozMToyNCswMDowMEJOYzoAAAAASUVORK5CYII=" .shadow style="border-radius: 10px;"}
 In the heart of this desolate no man's land, the very essence of nature seemed to have withered away, leaving behind a haunting, barren expanse.
 The landscape, once vibrant with life, had succumbed to the relentless forces of time and neglect.
-A relentless wind whispered through skeletal remains of long-forgotten trees, their twisted branches reaching towards a colorless sky.The ground beneath was cracked and parched, resembling a shattered mosaic of forgotten dreams.
+A relentless wind whispered through skeletal remains of long-forgotten trees, their twisted branches reaching towards a colorless sky.
+The ground beneath was cracked and parched, resembling a shattered mosaic of forgotten dreams.
 The earth, choked by an endless sea of gray dust, bore the scars of a world that had turned its back on it.
 Here, no creature stirred, and no songbird dared to sing.
 The silence was profound, as if the land itself held its breath, waiting for some long-lost spark of vitality to ignite its soul.

 ### Float to right